Code-Institute-Submissions/rdylanward-thegym.com_AprResub/README.md

 1. [GitHub:](https://github.com/)
     - GitHub utilised as a repository for the code.
 1. [GIMP:](https://www.gimp.org/)
-    - Gimp (Graphic Image Manipulation Program) qas used for resizing cropping and editing images for the website.
+    - Gimp (Graphic Image Manipulation Program) was used for resizing cropping and editing images for the website.
 1. [Autoprefixer:](http://autoprefixer.github.io/)
     - Autoprefixer was used to ensure the code has all relevant vendor prefixes.
 1. [Tiny PNG:](https://tinypng.com/)